 Serving these deviled eggs to guests was so common that it featured in a Roman saying, “ab ova usque ad mala,” literally from eggs to apples (indicating from the beginning of a meal to the end), or what we might call “from A to Z.”

-By the 15th century, stuffed eggs were found throughout Europe.
+15th Century: Stuffed eggs were found throughout Europe.
 One medieval recipe filled them with raisins, cheese, marjoram, parsley, and mint.
 They were then fried in oil and topped with a sauce of cinnamon, ginger, cloves, raisins, and verjuice, or dusted with sugar.
-Both executions were served hot.
+Both variations were served hot.

-The first known printed mention of “devil” as a culinary term appeared in Great Britain in 1786.
+18th Century: The first known printed mention of “devil” as a culinary term appeared in the Kingdom of Great Britain in 1786.
 It referred to dishes that contained hot and spicy ingredients (like paprika), or those that were highly seasoned and broiled or fried.

 A recipe from Fannie Farmer’s 1896 Boston Cooking-School Cookbook was one of the first to use mayonnaise as a binder for the filling of stuffed eggs.